Visual descriptor: Introduction

 As a result of the new communication technologies and the massive use of Internet in our society, the amount of audio-visual information available in digital format is increasing considerably.
 Therefore, it has been necessary to design some systems that allow us to describe the content of several types of multimedia information in order to search and classify them.

 The audio-visual descriptors are in charge of the contents description.
 These descriptors have a good knowledge of the objects and events found in a video, image or audio and they allow the quick and efficient searches of the audio-visual content.

 This system can be compared to the search engines for textual contents.
-Although it is certain, that it is relatively easy to find text with a computer, is much more difficult to find concrete audio and video parts.
+Although it is relatively easy to find text with a computer, it is much more difficult to find concrete audio and video parts.
 For instance, imagine somebody searching a scene of a happy person.
 The happiness is a feeling and it is not evident its shape, color and texture description in images.

 The description of the audio-visual content is not a superficial task and it is essential for the effective use of this type of archives.
 The standardization system that deals with audio-visual descriptors is the MPEG-7 (Motion Picture Expert Group - 7).